while demand is rising...

 Methodology

 All data is sourced from the Energy Information Administration’s (EIA) Form 860M unless otherwise specified.
 Project count estimates were determined using unique plant ID codes, and single projects may include multiple generators with varying technology types, project statuses, and expected operation years.
 Projects deemed under threat are any projects which have not received all regulatory approvals as indicated by their status in the 860M data.
 All capacity data is in GWac or MWac.
 Planned projects with expected operation dates before 2026 or after 2030 were excluded from this analysis.
-Data and project statuses are current through September 2025.
+Data and project statuses are current through October 2025.